A Hospice Chaplain's Field Guide to Caregiving

 Grow better roots & connections... with breath & gratitude

-To finally surrender ourselves to healing, we have to have three spaces opened up within us– and all at the same time: our opinionated head, our closed down heart, and our defensive and defended body....When all three inner spaces are open and listening together we can always be present.
+"To finally surrender ourselves to healing, we have to have three spaces opened up within us – and all at the same time: our opinionated head, our closed down heart, and our defensive and defended body....When all three inner spaces are open and listening together we can always be present.
 To be present is to know what you need to know in the moment.
 To be present to something is to allow the moment, the person, the idea, or the situation to change you....

-When all of you is present, the banquet will begin.
+When all of you is present, the banquet will begin."

-- Richard Rohr, Breathing Underwater - Spirituality of the Twelve Steps
+Breathing Underwater - Spirituality of the Twelve Steps

-Please take a minute and share a bit, too:
+Please take a minute and share:

 • Leave a review.
 (It's important...)